 - Lost benefits associated with not returning to work;

 - Repair or replacement of the wrecked vehicle; and

 - Pain and suffering.

 Some people want to handle their semi truck accident case on their own.
 Even if you decide to try to take on a trucking company and its legal team on your own, we recommend calling us before you sign anything.
-We may be able to help you get even more money.
 In many cases, we can find thousands of dollars people overlook when calculating their damages.

 Liability in a Semi Truck Injury Accident